 The media center will normally be open 25 minutes before and after school.
 When classes are in session, students not accompanied by a teacher will be admitted only with a "Media Center Permit" issued by a teacher or other member of the staff.
-Students will not be allowed to bring backpacks or book bags into the media center at any time.

-Students on their lunch hour will be admitted to the media center without a permit to study, read or other appropriate quiet activities.
-Those who desire to use the media center during lunch period must arrive no later than 5 minutes prior to the end of the lunch hour.
+Students on their lunch hour will be admitted to the media center without a permit to study, read or do other appropriate quiet activities.
+Those who desire to use the media center during their lunch period must arrive no later than 5 minutes prior to the end of the lunch hour.